 Assets classified as held for sale at 31 March 2018 comprise the expected recoverable amount of dental practices which had been identified for sale as part of the group's portfolio review.
 These practices were being actively marketed for sale and the directors had a reasonable expectation that these sales would complete within twelve months of the balance sheet date.
-All assets held for sale are the balance sheet date.
-All assets held for sale at the balance sheet date.
+All assets held for sale previously recognised had been sold by 31 March 2019 and therefore there are no remaining assets held for sale at the balance sheet date.
 All amounts are denominated in Sterling.

+Group 2019 Group 2018

+£'000 £'000

-Group 2019 £'000 Group 2018 £'000 Assets classified as held for sale - 3,343
+Assets classified as held for sale - 3,343